1. Introducing DSSWeb

 In the LRZ Data Science Management Concept, we use Data Projects as organizational envelopes around the data, which is stored in the context of this data project.
 This is particularly useful as it implements a link between the data and the people who are formally responsible for the data and therefore protects us from orphaned data.

 A particular data project is managed by a group of users, which is called the data curator group of the project.
-By default only the of the project belong to this group, but upon request via the Servicedesk, LRZ can also add arbitrary other users to the list of data curators for a data project.
+By default only the master users of the project belong to this group, but upon request via the Servicedesk, LRZ can also add arbitrary other users to the list of data curators for a data project.

 In order to be able to store data in the context of a data project, the project also needs grants on one or more data pools.
 Data pools are physical storage systems which are integrated into the LRZ Data Science Management Ecosystem.
 Currently only Data Science Storage systems are supported, but it is planned to add other systems like an Archive for example in the future.
 Grants specify which fraction of a particular data pool (a quota), a particular data project is allowed to use.
 These grants are managed by LRZ.